Can You Bring Nail Clippers on a Plane?

 Packing Nail Clippers in Checked Luggage

-• Securely Store: Ideally, place your wrapped clippers in a small bag or container before adding them to your luggage.
+• Securely Store: Ideally, place your wrapped clippers in a washbag before adding them to your luggage.
 This provides an additional layer of protection.
+Aidan’s washbag has a loop designed to hold his nail clippers that is very handy.

 Packing Nail Clippers in Carry-On Luggage